Luxury Clothes Care Tips

 Seated woman surrounded by leather shoes and handbags.

-They're as good a new if you know these luxury clothes care tips.
+If you know these luxury clothes care tips, they're as good as new.
 Most of today's fabrics and blends are actually designed to be cared for at home.

 Luxury Clothes Care Tips - The Basics

-It's new, it so fresh it's hot - but how do I take care of it after I get it home?
-When it comes to luxury clothes care, it pays to know your fibers and clean accordingly.
+It's new, so fresh it's hot - but how do I take care of it after I get it home?
+Regarding luxury clothes care, it pays to know your fibers and clean them accordingly.

 With any fabric blend, tailor your cleaning to the most delicate component of the garment.
-You'll find that info - and suggested cleaning methods - on the garment's care tag.
+The information—and suggested cleaning methods—are on the garment's care tag.

-If either the fiber, the trim, or the binding requires hand washing, dry cleaning, or low-temperature washing and drying, this will determine the cleaning care.
+The cleaning care will depend on whether either the fiber, the trim, or the binding requires hand washing, dry cleaning, or low-temperature washing and drying.

 When in doubt, wash according to the primary fiber in the blend.
 It pays to know your fibers.
 Here's a guide to luxury clothes care by fabric type: